Introduction to Washington Slot Machine Casino Gambling 2018

 Over 30,000 of these VLT-style slot machines are collectively offered by Washington’s 29 federally recognized tribes.
 According to the negotiated state-tribal compacts, their minimum payout is 75%.
 Also, their maximum wager is $5, but has been legally allowed to be raised to $20 on 15% of all of these VLT-style slots.

-None of the Native American tribes in Washington state are legally required by their state-tribal compacts, or otherwise, to release actual payout returns for their slots.
+None of the American Indian tribes in Washington state are legally required by their state-tribal compacts, or otherwise, to release actual payout returns for their slots.

 Other State-By-State Articles from Professor Slots